Kim Allan Williams, MD, MACC, FAHA, MASNC, FESC

 Plant-Based Diets and Disease: Maximizing Protective Capacity

-Brenda Davis, registered dietitian, is a leader in her field and an internationally acclaimed speaker.
+Brenda Davis, a registered dietitian, is a leader in her field and an internationally acclaimed speaker.
 She has worked as a public health nutritionist, clinical nutrition specialist, nutrition consultant and academic nutrition instructor.
 Brenda is the lead dietitian in a diabetes research project in Majuro, Marshall Islands.
 She is a featured speaker at nutrition, medical and health conferences throughout the world.

-Brenda is co-author of nine award-winning, best-selling books – Becoming Vegan: Comprehensive Edition (2014), Becoming Vegan: Express Edition (2013), Becoming Vegan (2000), The New Becoming Vegetarian (2003), Becoming Vegetarian (1994, 1995), Becoming Raw (2010), the Raw Food Revolution Diet (2008), Defeating Diabetes (2003) and Dairy-free and Delicious (2001).
+Brenda is co-author of nine award-winning, best-selling books – Becoming Vegan: Comprehensive Edition (2014), Becoming Vegan: Express Edition (2013), Becoming Vegan (2000), The New Becoming Vegetarian (2003), Becoming Vegetarian (1994, 1995), Becoming Raw (2010), The Raw Food Revolution Diet (2008), Defeating Diabetes (2003) and Dairy-free and Delicious (2001).
 She is also a contributing author to a tenth book, The Complete Vegetarian (2009).
 Her books are vegetarian/vegan nutrition classics, with over 750,000 copies in print in 8 languages.
 Brenda has authored and co-authored several articles for peer-reviewed medical and nutrition journals and magazines.

 Brenda is a past chair of the Vegetarian Nutrition Dietetic Practice Group of the American Dietetic Association.
 In 2007, she was inducted into the Vegetarian Hall of Fame.
-Brenda lives in Kelowna British Columbia with her husband, Paul Davis.
+Brenda lives in Kelowna, British Columbia with her husband, Paul Davis.
 She has two grown children, Leena Markatchev and Cory Davis.

 William Duffy, MD